rancher/terraform-provider-rke/examples/aws_ec2/README.md

-# How To Deploy Kubernetes Clusters on AWS using Terraform and Terraform RKE Provider
+# How To Deploy Kubernetes Clusters on AWS using Terraform and Terraform RKE Provider -- MY FORK

 This repository is an examples for building a Kubernetes cluster using Terraform and Terraform RKE provider on AWS.